dothinh115/ekspressjs/README.md

 ## Generated Files & Layout

 - All artifacts are placed under `./ekspressjs/` (keeps your project clean).
+- Configuration is saved to `./ekspressjs/.ekspressjs-config.json` for future deployments.
 - If you already have a `Dockerfile` at project root, it is reused (copied into `./ekspressjs/Dockerfile`).
-Otherwise a Dockerfile is generated.
+Otherwise a Dockerfile is generated based on your framework type.
 - Kubernetes manifests are written to:
   - `ekspressjs/k8s/deployment.yaml`
   - `ekspressjs/k8s/service.yaml`
   - `ekspressjs/k8s/ingress.yaml` (when ingress enabled)
+  - `ekspressjs/k8s/hpa.yaml` (when autoscaling enabled)
+  - `ekspressjs/k8s/secrets.yaml` (when secrets are configured)

 ## Troubleshooting